Siftah/get_iplayer/install/osxmanual.md

 ### Perl Support
 Perl is part of the OS X base system, so no installation is necessary.

-Additional Perl modules may be installed using the [local::lib method](manual) described for Linux/Unix.
+Additional Perl modules may be installed using the [[local::lib method|manual#manual-perl-locallib]] described for Linux/Unix.
 Note that the LWP and XML::Simple modules are already installed with the system Perl on OS X.

 ### External Programs